yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 ### Customer situation

-Contoso, is a leading manufacturer, seller, distributor and servicer of parts for heating, venting and air-conditioning (HVAC) systems.
-Their customer base includes some of the largest corporations and independent firms in the US.
-Contoso specializes in the datacenter space, designing computer room air conditioning (CRAC) units and contracting in the planning of hyper-scale cloud provider datacenter cooling strategies.
-As such, the research and development group are one of the largest business units in the company.
+Contoso Insurance (CI), headquartered in Miami, provides insurance solutions across North America.
+Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
+CI manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
+These mobile agents are based all over the US and are residents of the region in which they work.
+Mobile agents are managed remotely, and each regional corporate office has a support staff responsible for scheduling their time based on requests that arrive to the system.
 The company's headquarters in in Cheyenne, Wyoming with a second large location in Seattle, Washington along with three smaller branch offices scatted around the United States.

 Contoso would be considered by most as a classic IT shop, mainly focused on their infrastructure.
 Their application development department's skill set is dated, predominantly focused on client/server development.
 Two years ago, the company began a project to move portions of their infrastructure to Azure to gain efficiencies and eventually exit the hardware obsolescence cycle.
 This project has been executed under the leadership of Lewis Franklin, head of infrastructure and operations.